openstack/python-novaclient/README.rst

                             Delete the backup schedule for a server. boot                Boot a new server.
+        delete              Immediately shut down and delete a server. flavor-create       Create a new flavor
+        flavor-delete       Delete a specific flavor
-        delete              Immediately shut down and delete a server. flavor-list         Print a list of available 'flavors' (sizes of servers).
+        flavor-list         Print a list of available 'flavors' (sizes of servers).
         floating-ip-create  Allocate a floating IP to the current tenant.